-One part of our agreement is to prove that investment was worth.
-For example, in case of the performance, we set up performance goals which have to be achieved.
+One part of our agreement is to prove that investment was worth it.
+For example, in the case of the performance, we set up performance goals that have to be achieved.
 It was challenging, but our team achieved much more than expected.
 That was a big motivator.

-At the end of the sprint, I always try to evaluate how much effort we invested into tech debt so we can improve or decision-making process in upcoming sprints much better.
-Simply, I need to know the portion of budget is necessary on average in sprints.
+At the end of the sprint, I always try to evaluate how much effort we invested into tech debt so we can improve our decision-making process in upcoming sprints much better.
+Simply, I need to know the portion of the budget is necessary on average in sprints.

-Our approach is beneficial for everybody involved in the product development, sales, delivery, and operation.
+Our approach is beneficial for everybody involved in product development, sales, delivery, and operation.

 All parts are satisfied to some extent in every sprint.
 They are not forgotten.
 They can prioritize the next thing easily.

 Developers can use new technologies as well.
 We try to convert them into the business ASAP as they often bring additional savings and competitive advantages.

 So there is only one piece of advice left.
 Go for it!